 The chances of finding a fixed pricing page on a small marketing agency website are low, but even one or two references will help you start.

-You must also establish connections with marketing professionals on social media groups to find how they charge clients.
+You must also establish connections with marketing professionals on social media groups to find out how they charge clients.

 But I believe you are already doing all of this to some extent.